Samsung YP-S3: File Management, Battery & Storage

 MP3 Files in the Samsung S3 are managed through albums, songs, artists, and genre.
 A favorites list is an option.

 Applications

 The S3's Applications include Music, Videos, Prime Pack, Settings, Data Casts, FM Radio, Pictures, and a File Browser.

 Storage Space

-The Samsung YP-S3 contains either 2GB, 4GB or 8GB of storage space.
+The Samsung YP-S3 may contain 2 GB, 4 GB or 8 GB of internal storage space.

 Battery life

-Samsung claims up to 25 hours of music playback (with MP3 128kbit/s files and volume 15/30) and 4 hours of video playback.
+Samsung claims up to 25 hours of music playback (with MP3 formatted 128 kbit/s files and volume 15/30) or 4 hours of video playback on one charge.